tardate/LittleCodingKata/ruby/cli-options/README.md

-# #xxx Command Line Options with Ruby
+# #370 Command Line Options with Ruby

 Comparing all the various ways of parsing command line arguments with the Ruby standard library.